Side Effects of Tramadol Abuse

 Tramadol can result in QT prolongation (an irregular rhythm of the heart).
 It is rarely fatal, but it can cause dizziness, fainting and irregular heartbeats.
 Make sure you seek medical attention.

-- Mental health program.
-We take you through dialectal and cognitive behavior therapy (CBT).
-Our motivational interviews, process groups and one-on-one individual sessions can help you overcome these side effects.
+- Mental health program: We take you through dialectical and cognitive behavior therapy (CBT).
+Our motivational interviews, process groups, and one-on-one individual sessions can help you overcome these side effects.

-- Structured sober living programs.
-Our homes in Manchester ensure you live in a supportive environment, which helps you adapt to the challenges of experiencing side effects.
+- Structured sober living program: Our homes in Manchester ensure you live in a supportive environment, which helps you adapt to the challenges of experiencing side effects.

-- Intensive outpatient program.
-Green Mountain Treatment Center provides holistic therapies, individualized treatment plans, primary drug rehab program, medical detox, clinical modalities and client-to-client program.
+- Intensive outpatient program (IOP): Green Mountain Treatment Center provides holistic therapies, individualized treatment plans, primary drug rehab program, medical detox, clinical modalities and client-to-client program.

-- Top-notch residential addiction centers.
-We have three centers in New Hampshire.
-Green Mountain Treatment Center, New Freedom Academy and Granite House.
-Services available at these centers include evidence-based therapies, discharge planning, detox programs and structured client schedules.
+- Top-notch residential addiction centers: We have three centers in New Hampshire.
+Green Mountain Treatment Center, NFA Behavioral Health, and the Granite House.
+Services available at our centers include evidence-based therapies, discharge/aftercare planning, and a fully-staffed medically supervised detox program.
+We provide medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 We are the best at what we do, and we do it with utmost care and professionalism.
 Recovery is a challenging process, and not everyone can endure it.
 Taking the bold step and coming to us shows that you care about your health and life.
 We reciprocate this by ensuring you complete the journey successfully.

-Beyond a doubt, tramadol is a vital weapon against pain.
+Beyond a doubt, Tramadol is a vital weapon against pain.
 However, the side effects of this drug can be extremely difficult.
-We have analyzed all possible dimensions about tramadol’s common and fatal side effects, coping with these effects, medical precautions and getting help.
+We have analyzed all possible dimensions about Tramadol’s common and fatal side effects, coping with these effects, medical precautions and getting help.
 At Granite Recovery Centers, we will help you cope with these side effects.
 Seek our services today, and you will not be disappointed.
 You are not alone.
 You deserve help.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.